sjentsch/lsjDocs/Ch05/Ch05_Graphics_5.rst

 Summary
 -------

-Perhaps I’m a simple minded person, but I love pictures.
+Perhaps I am a simple minded person, but I love pictures.
 Every time I write a new scientific paper one of the first things I do is sit down and think about what the pictures will be.
 In my head an article is really just a sequence of pictures linked together by a story.
 All the rest of it is just window dressing.
-What I’m really trying to say here is that the human visual system is a very powerful data analysis tool.
+What I am really trying to say here is that the human visual system is a very powerful data analysis tool.
 Give it the right kind of information and it will supply a human reader with a massive amount of knowledge very quickly.
 Not for nothing do we have the saying “a picture is worth a thousand words”.
-With that in mind, I think that this is one of the most important chapters in the book.
+With that in mind, I think that thit is one of the most important chapters in the book.
 The topics covered were:

 -  *Common plots*.
 Much of the chapter was focused on standard graphs that